largecats/largecats.github.io/_posts/2019-06-17-Build-blog.md

     <!-- Gitalk end -->
     ```

-    E.g., I wanted to have comment sections at the end of each post and the "Archives" page.
+    E.g., I wanted to have a comment section at the end of each post and the "Archives" page.
 So I pasted the above code at the end of `/_layouts/post.html` and `/page/0archives.html`.

-To view the resulting comment section at this step:
+To view the resulting comment sections at this step:
 1. Follow step 11 to push to GitHub.

-    **Caveat.** If the blog site is launched locally (as in step 10) without pushing to Github, a message like
+    **Caveat.** If the blog site is launched locally (as in step 10) without first being pushed to Github, a message like
     ```
     Related Issues not found.
     Please contact @username to initialize comment.
     Login with Github
     ```
-    would appear at the position of the comment sections, and clicking on "Login with Github" would navigate back to the blog site at `https://username.github.io`.
+    would appear at the comment sections, and clicking on "Login with Github" would navigate back to the blog site at `https://username.github.io`.
 2. Wait for 30s and visit the blog site at `https://username.github.io/`.
-3. Open each page that contains a comment section and follow the instructions to initialize issue comment.
+3. Open each page with a comment section and follow the instructions to initialize issue comment.
 If this is the first time a comment is ever initialized at the blog site, a prompt for authentication may appear.
 Otherwise, it seems that opening the pages is enough.

-    This creates an issue for each page at the blog's GitHub repository.
-Any future comments on the page would become comments under the corresponding issue in the repository.
+    This creates an issue for each page with a comment section at the blog's GitHub repository.
+Any future comments on a page would become comments under the corresponding issue in the repository.

 **Caveat.** The blog posts are generated from `.md` files in the `_posts` folder in the repository.
 The names of these `.md` files cannot be longer than 50 characters, otherwise an `Error: Validation Failed` error would occur at the comment sections.
 The reason is follows.